popovidchenko/coding-conventions/python.md

 from typing import Any as AnyType
 ```

-Where possible, built-in types *should* be used as annotations.
+Where possible, built-in types *must* be used as annotations.
 Python supports type annotations using parametric container types via [PEP-585](https://peps.python.org/pep-0585/)

 ```python
 # GOOD: